-Juvenile Justice System: The county's responsibilities for juvenile programs are identified in Iowa Code §232.141.
-Costs charged to the county in which the proceedings are held include fees and mileage of witnesses; expenses of officers serving notices and subpoenas; and compensation for a court-appointed attorney serving as counsel or guardian ad litem.
+Juvenile Justice System: The county's responsibilities for juvenile programs are identified in lowa Code §232.141.
+Costs charged to the county in which the proceedings are held include expenses for foreign language interpreters, costs of depositions and transcripts, fees and mileage of witnesses; expenses of officers serving notices and subpoenas; and compensation for a court-appointed attorney serving as counsel or guardian ad litem.

-The county of residence must pay the difference between the capped rate that the state pays shelter facilities and the actual and allowable statewide average shelter care rate as determined by DHS.
+The county of residence must pay the difference between the capped rate that the state pays shelter facilities and the actual and allowable statewide average shelter care rate as determined by HHS.